 While spending a week in San Miguel de Allende, a city in the Mexican highlands that I love, I heard stories of a nearby ghost town that has gained new footing as a haven for artists.
-My curiosity was piqued by local expats around town, mostly retired Americans now living in San Miguel, who told me that the former mining colony of Mineral de Pozos was being repopulated by a small number of Mexicans, Europeans and Americans drawn to the city’s austere beauty, reasonable housing prices and serene, small town atmosphere.
+My curiosity was piqued by local expats around town, mostly Americans now living in San Miguel, who told me that the former mining colony of Mineral de Pozos, often just called Pozos, was being repopulated by a small number of Mexicans, Europeans and Americans drawn to the city’s austere beauty, reasonable housing prices and serene, small town atmosphere.
 I was intrigued.

 Clean mountain air accompanied the drive.
 At 7,500 feet above sea level, the town sits in the opening of a mountainous ridge.
 En route, we passed clumps of huge old mesquite trees tucked into gently rolling hills.
 The sight of ruins draped in vines, along with long neglected centuries-old haciendas, in such a primal desert landscape evoked a sense of time and place reminiscent of Tuscany colored by a Mexican paintbrush.
 American artist Georgia O’Keefe would have been in her element.